Washing Cloth Diapers

-*A basic wash routine is as follows: Normal cycle, ½ cap detergent, washer drum ⅔ full.
-Then fluff the diapers in the washer so they’re not all stuck together, and run another load - heavy duty, full cap detergent, washer drum ⅔ full.
+On the "normal" setting with a ½ cap detergent, and the washer drum ⅔ full of diapers.
+Then fluff the diapers in the washer so they’re not all stuck together, and run another load on the "heavy duty" setting with a full cap of detergent, and and the washer drum ⅔ full.
 If you do not have enough diapers to make the drum ⅔ full, you can fill with other small laundry items.
-DO NOT USE FABRIC SOFTENER!
+Do not use fabric softener.
 This can coat the diapers with residue, causing them to repel moisture instead of absorb it.

 If there are bad stains, or your diapers come out stinky, you need to try tweaking your wash routine.
 If you have been washing in cold water try doing your cycles with hot water; try adding a little more detergent; washing with the drum a little less full; washing with the drum a little more full; tweaking the load settings; etc. Front opening washers and washers without agitators do not wash as well, so you may need to try replacing the first cycle with another heavy duty cycle if they seem to not be getting clean enough.
 Once you get a good routine down, it’s as easy as doing a normal load of laundry!
 Don’t get discouraged if it takes a few cycles to get them good and clean.
 If you're still having wash issues, feel free to reach out via email!